In Ian's wake, Florida residents brave a slow wait for power

 Meanwhile, rescue and salvage efforts across Florida remained difficult.
 In DeSoto County, northeast of Fort Myers, the Peace River and tributaries reached record high levels and boats were the only way to get supplies to many of the county’s 37,000 residents.

 Ian washed away bridges and roads to several barrier islands.
-About 130 Florida Department of Transportation trucks started work on building a temporary bridge to Pine Island and by the end of the week should be finished on a structure drivers can carefully traverse at slow speeds, Florida Gov. Ron DeSantis said during a news conference Monday.
+About 130 Florida Department of Transportation trucks were dispatched to build a temporary bridge to Pine Island and by the end of the week should be finished on a structure drivers can carefully traverse at slow speeds, Florida Gov. Ron DeSantis said during a news conference Monday.

 The governor said a similar temporary bridge is planned for nearby Sanibel, but will take more time.